Sunilpal9401/Power-BI-SQL-Projects/Financial_Risk_Analysis/Readme.md

 FROM application_train
 ```
 ![6](https://github.com/user-attachments/assets/251570e7-17f6-4330-b5f8-ccdaa6405d5f)
+`The Average Credit in Cash Loans is twice the Revolving Loan credits, while the Average & Minimum income is similar.
+This supports the bank's conservative approach of dealing credits.
+The Minimum Credit however is much higher for Revolving Loans.
+But the Median Credit is half of Cash Loans.
+Also, the bank gives 5 times the income as a revolving loan to the person with lowest income.
+This also supports the bank's risk free approach since clients with less assets can avail the loans.
+The bank pushes for
+secured loans.`

 - **Goods Amount Analysis**: Analyze the goods amount for which loans are given in the case of cash loans.
 ```sql